 You need to have an original and to keep a copy safe.
 Cloud storage makes this easy to do.

-I doubt that you need a lot of programs to keep your writing safe and secure or to write any better.
+But I doubt that you need many programs to keep your writing safe and secure or to write any better.

 How many writing apps do you use?